maendeleolab/maendeleolab/README.md

 - 💬 Who are we ...<br>
 	"Maendeleo" means development and progress in Swahili.<br>
-	We are an IT Consulting team focused on network infrastructures.
+	We are an IT Consulting business looking to build a long-term relationship with businesses.<br>
+	Our focus areas are LAN, WAN, VPN and AWS Cloud Networking.

 - 🔭 We are currently working on ...
 	- Developing decoupled Python scripts to help deploy network resources in AWS with AWSCLI.